Short Stories About Mental Health: Depression, Madness, Mental Illness & Insanity

 “Silent Snow, Secret Snow” by Conrad Aiken

-Paul, twelve-years-old, becomes distracted by something that happened a few days before.
-While home, he heard the postman’s footsteps but they were muffled; Paul thought they were muffled by snow.
+Paul, twelve-years-old, becomes distracted with the postman’s muffled footsteps; Paul thought they were muffled by snow.
 When he looked out the window, there was no snow.
 He can’t stop thinking about this “secret snow”, increasing his alienation from the world.

 “The Key” by Isaac Bashevis Singer